cfelton/alt.hdl/README.md

 Math SOP (ex4\_mathsop)
 -----------------------
-This is a basic sum-of-products (SOP) also known as a *finite impulse response* (FIR) filter.
+This is a basic sum-of-products (SOP) example and is implemented as a *finite impulse response* (FIR) filter.
 The operation is a simple SOP but when you combine the usage of the sliding window of the input signal with a set of coefficients it becomes a FIR filter.

 This is an overused data-path example - why in the world did I include it?
 Couple reasons: it is useful to highlight